Submit to process of law: Punjab DGP as radical preacher Amritpal continues to be on run | Politics

 Speaking to reporters there, he said police will nab whosoever is wanted by the law and it is better that such people submit to the law.

-Amid reports that Amritpal might have taken shelter at a religious place, DGP Yadav said religious places should not be used for personal reasons. ''Religious places should not be misused,'' he noted.
+Amid reports that Amritpal might have taken shelter at a religious place, the director general of police said religious places should not be used for personal reasons. ''Religious places should not be misused,'' he noted.

 The Punjab police chief further said that hard-earned peace in the state would not be allowed to be disturbed.

-''Whosoever mischievous elements, who have the support of ISI, and are trying to disturb peace in Punjab, their designs will not be allowed to succeed,'' Yadav said, adding that the ''situation is quite normal here in Punjab''.
+''Mischievous elements, who have the support of foreign forces and Pakistan's ISI, trying to disturb peace in Punjab will not be allowed to succeed,'' Yadav said, adding the ''situation in Punjab is quite normal''.

-''Our Punjabi brothers who are living in the US and Canada, I want to tell you that there is absolute peace in Punjab,'' he said.
+''I want to tell our Punjabi brothers living in the US and Canada that there is absolute peace in Punjab.
+There is a rule of law.
+You can come and see for yourselves.
+You speak to your relatives here.
+If you have any wrong perceptions about Punjab, then they should clear it,'' he said.

-Whosoever is needed by the law, should submit to the process of law and everybody has a legal right and there is a legal process, Yadav said, apparently referring to Khalistan sympathizer Amritpal who has been hoodwinking the police since March 18 when a crackdown was launched against him and his aides.
+Apparently referring to Khalistan sympathizer Amritpal who has been hoodwinking the police since March 18 when a crackdown was launched against him and his aides, Yadav said, ''Whosoever is needed by the law, should submit to the process of law and everybody has a legal right and there is a legal process.''
+The police chief also appealed to people not to fall prey to rumours. ''We will maintain peace in Punjab.
+We will deal with mischievous elements sternly,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)